 Cladding blank walls with hardwood planks or paneling can bring warmth, color, and texture to otherwise featureless interiors.
 Cornerstone Architects raise the decorative temperature of this contemporary Texas bedroom by turning the wall behind the headboard into a magnificent expanse of burnished walnut boards and surrounding the flat-screen TV with white-oak paneling.

-Replace inferior doors with solid-hardwood styles
+Replace interior doors with solid-hardwood styles

 Many American homes feature painted hollow-core interior doors that don’t stand up well to wear and tear.
 Replacing them with well-constructed, solid-hardwood models, like the crisply tailored stained-oak closet doors that Ink Architecture & Design installed in this serene bedroom, can help transform tired, nondescript spaces into handsome show places.